The Public Records Office Acts 1838, 1877 and 1898

 The Master of Rolls was empowered to regulate public access to records and to fix fees for their inspection, where appropriate.
 He was also required to appoint a Deputy Keeper as Chief Record Keeper.

 A limitation existed, however, as there was no formal requirement for government departments to transfer their papers and make them available for public access.
 Until the Public Record Office Acts of 1877 and 1898, there was also no provision for the destruction of material not selected for preservation.
-Concern over this lack of a systematic procedure for government records led to an investigation by a Royal Commission on Public Records (1910 – 1919), but little came of its findings.
+The 1877 Act allowed the Master of the Rolls to make rules to provide for the destruction of schedules of records which were not of sufficient public value to justify their preservation, so long as Parliament agreed to the schedules.
+No records older than 1715 were to be disposed of through these rules, a date which was then altered by the 1898 Act to no records earlier than 1660.
+Concern over this lack of a systematic procedure for government records led to an investigation by a Royal Commission on Public Records (1910-1919), but little came of its findings.
 It was not until the appointment of a committee in 1952 to review the existing arrangements that reform began.

 The Grigg Committee and the Public Records Act 1958

 The committee of 1952 was formed by the Chancellor of the Exchequer and the Master of the Rolls.
 The chairman of this committee on departmental records was Sir James Grigg, a former Permanent Under Secretary of the War Office.
 The committee’s principal conclusions in its report of 1954 (Cmd 9163) were:

 - responsibility for the selection and transfer to the PRO of records worthy of permanent preservation should rest with departments

 - the PRO should be responsible for guidance, coordination and supervision of these processes